bazl-E/vpn_connection_detector/README.md

 ## Features

-- Monitor VPN connection status with ease.
+- Detect VPN connection status with ease.
 - Detect changes in VPN connectivity and trigger events accordingly.
 - Designed as a singleton for efficient resource management.